Where Are Tiny Homes Legal? State-by-State Zoning Guide

 What this gives you: a room that feels larger and more compliant.

-7. Plan Daylight and Ventilation as Habitability Proof
+7. Plan Daylight and Ventilation to Meet Habitability Codes

 To keep tiny homes legal across many states, demonstrate habitability with strong daylight and ventilation.
 Large windows, skylights, or a pair of operable vents show that the home supports healthy living.
 Aim for at least one generous window in the living zone and another in the sleeping zone to create cross-breezes.
 The contrast is to skip heavy blackout curtains during the day; choose light-filtering linen that preserves brightness.
 Natural light makes small rooms feel bigger and more compliant.